teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 overrideBuildPipe(tasks: BuildTask[]): EnvTransformer
 ```

 This method receives an array of Bit tasks.
 It overrides the build pipeline of a component (initiated either on a `bit tag` or `bit build` command).
-To create your own Build Task, [see here](/building-with-bit/build-pipeline).

 For example:

 ```ts